leolca/lectures/nlp/encoding.md

     \usepackage{graphicx}
     \titlegraphic{\includegraphics[width=0.2\textwidth]{qrcode-encoding.png}}
     \newfontfamily\Symbola{Symbola}
+    \setbeamercovered{transparent}
+#classoption: "handout"
 ---

 # Introduction to Text Encoding

 - **Why Encoding Matters:**
-  - Human-Readable Format: Text encoding allows computers to store and exchange text in a format that is both human-readable and machine-processable.
+  - Human-Readable Format: Text encoding allows computers to store and exchange text in a format that is both human-readable and machine-processable.\pause
-  - Standardization: Encodings like UTF-8 provide a standard way for computers and systems to interpret text, avoiding confusion that could arise from regional or proprietary encodings.
+  - Standardization: Encodings like UTF-8 provide a standard way for computers and systems to interpret text, avoiding confusion that could arise from regional or proprietary encodings.\pause
-  - Ensures data integrity across different systems.
+  - Ensures data integrity across different systems.\pause
-    - Proper encoding preserves the accuracy of text when shared across different platforms, preventing data corruption and ensuring consistent display of characters.
+    - Proper encoding preserves the accuracy of text when shared across different platforms, preventing data corruption and ensuring consistent display of characters.\pause

 - **Overview:**
   - Evolution from simple to complex encoding systems.